darkestb4light/proxycheck/README.md

 [Options]

 -B [resp-buf]		# The response buffer to allocate for each request.
 By
-			# By default, a sufficient buffer is allocated to hold
+			# default, a sufficient buffer is allocated to hold
 			# HTTP response status only.
 If the option is provided
 			# and [resp-buf] is omitted, then the buffer will be
 			# increased to 512 bytes.
 Setting the buffer can be